Geometric Visualizations of Single and Entangled Qubits: Single Qubits and Bloch Circle Geometry

-Our initial task is to give all these parameters geometrical significance by reviewing the properties of the Bloch Sphere (Fig. \ref{figBlochCircle}).
-This task is accomplished first by taking the radius of the Bloch Sphere to be $R=\tfrac{1}{2}$ as opposed to the more common choice of an $R=1$ unit sphere\cite{QCtextbook}.
+The Poincar\'e or Bloch Sphere provides a canonical map with 1-to-1 correspondence between 1-qubit states (up to a global phase uncertainty) and points within a sphere, ``statepoints.''
+Pure states composed of a superposition of an orthogonal basis $\ket{0}$ and $\ket{1}$ are represented by column vectors with the parametrization terms generally introduced as a mix of algebraic, probabilistic, and geometric significance: the $a$ and $b$ probability amplitudes are coefficients of the linear expansion corresponding to the respective probabilities $|a|^2$ and $|b|^2$ of obtaining states $\ket{0}$ and $\ket{1}$ on measurement, while $\theta$ and $\phi$ are the polar and azimuthal coordinates of the statepoint on the surface of the sphere.
+Our initial task is to give all these parameters geometrical significance by reviewing the properties of the Bloch Sphere (Fig.~\ref{figBlochCircle}).
+This task is accomplished first by taking the radius of the Bloch Sphere to be $R=\tfrac{1}{2}$ as opposed to the more common textbook choice\cite{QCtextbook,Schumacher} of an $R=1$ unit sphere.
+This choice allows for easily constructed and visualized lines on this modified Bloch Sphere to be exactly equal in length to the magnitudes of state probabilities and probability amplitudes, rather than double their length as they are on a unit sphere.
 Second, we focus only on the subspace of states corresponding to $\phi=0$, i.e. a cross-section of the sphere represented by real values of $a$ and $b$ that we term a Bloch Circle.
-This dimensional reduction makes the plane geometric relations between magnitudes and angles easiest to see, and allows for pure 1-qubit quantum states to be specified by a single angle $\theta$ ranging from $-\pi$ to $\pi$.
-With these choices the parametrization angle $\frac{\theta}{2}$ and lengths corresponding to the magnitudes $a=\cos(\frac{\theta}{2})$, $b=\sin(\frac{\theta}{2})$, $|a|^2$, and $|b|^2$ are easily related to a statepoint located at the perimeter of the circle and the choice of ``measurement'' axis corresponding to the representation (here through the antipodal $\ket{0}$ and $\ket{1}$ states) as shown in Fig. \ref{figBlochCircle}.
+This dimensional reduction makes clear the plane geometric relations between magnitudes and angles and allows for pure 1-qubit quantum states to be specified by a single angle $\theta$ ranging from $-\pi$ to $\pi$.
+With these choices the parametrization angle $\frac{\theta}{2}$ and lengths corresponding to the magnitudes $a=\cos(\frac{\theta}{2})$, $b=\sin(\frac{\theta}{2})$, $|a|^2$, and $|b|^2$ are easily related to a statepoint located at the perimeter of the circle and the choice of ``measurement'' axis corresponding to the representation (here through the antipodal $\ket{0}$ and $\ket{1}$ states) as shown in Fig.~\ref{figBlochCircle}.
 We note one virtue of this geometrical diagram is that it is basis independent, so that the corresponding column vector representations and measurement probabilities for a different choice of basis can be intuited geometrically rather than algebraically.
-An interactive visualization of this static diagram allowing for different choices of state and measurement axis is found at \url{quantum.bard.edu}; proofs of the geometrical properties are found in Appendix \ref{proofGeoProp}.
+Proofs of the geometrical properties are found in Appendix \ref{proofGeoProp}.

-Another useful representation of the pure 1-qubit state is the density matrix $ \ket{\psi} \bra{\psi} \rightarrow = = =\rho$.
+Another useful representation of the pure 1-qubit state is the density matrix where $c\equiv{a^*b}$.
 Again, by looking at the subspace of states on the Bloch Circle when all entries are real,